CDCgov/reportstream-sftp-ingestion/README.md

    }
    ```
 4. The app should now read this message and attempt to process it

+For the external SFTP call, we've set up a file in docker-compose that's copied to the local SFTP server.
+The service
+then copies it to local Azurite.
+As of 6/28/24, nothing happens to this file after copy since it's not placed in
+an `import` folder.

 #### Manual cloud testing
 To trigger file ingestion in a deployed environment, go to the `cdcrssftp{env}` storage account in the Azure portal.